morgen-peschke/mock4s/README.md

 Each mock has three parts, a name, a route it handles, and a series of possible actions.

 #### Name
-The `name` is a string, and is used for logging.
-It must be present, though may be empty.
+The `name` is a string, and is used for logging and as an identifier for CRUD operations.
+It must be unique within a server.

 #### Route
 The `route` is defines conditions when this mock takes responsibility for creating a response.
 Once a mock matches,